saberamini/HadoopSetup/README.md

 http://www.sysprobs.com/disable-enable-virtualization-technology-bios

 On the virtual box prompts, choose default values and click continue.
 For space, choose 25 GB for hard drive if you have it, 8G for memory (if you have it).
-You can probably get away with as low as 10 GB of hard drive and 1GB of memory.
+You can probably get away with as low as 10 GB of hard drive and 1 GB of memory.

 Choose to Install Ubuntu <b>not</b> Try Ubuntu